Lab 6: Visualizing categorical data with D3

 Step 3: Plotting our actual data

-So far, we’ve been using meaningcless hardcoded data for our pie chart.
-Let’s change that and plot our actual project data, and namely projects per year.
+So far, we’ve been using meaningless hardcoded data for our pie chart.
+Let’s change that and plot our actual project data, namely our projects per year data.

 Step 3.1: Making data a prop